 First Institute offers no on-campus health services.
-Students requiring health services may see the Student Services department for referral to nearby hospitals and clinics.
+Students requiring health services should contact Student Services for referral to nearby hospitals and clinics.
 In case of an accident or illness on campus, students should notify a member of the faculty or staff.
-In case of emergencies, an emergency medical service may be called.
+In case of emergencies, emergency medical services may be called.